springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 ### Visualization & Analysis

 By default the simulations return numpy arrays providing the number of individuals with each state at each time.
-However by setting a flag ``return_full_data=True``, we can know the exact status of each individual at each time, as well as who infected whom.
-There are also methods which use this data to visualize the epidemic at a specific time, or to create an animation.
+However if we set a flag ``return_full_data=True``, then the simulations return a ``Simulation_Investigation`` object.
+With the ``Simulation_Investigation`` object, there are methods which allow us to reconstruct all details of the simulation.
+We can know the exact status of each individual at each time, as well as who infected whom.

+There are also
-There are several visualization tools provided to produce output from the full data.
+methods  provided to produce output from the ``Simulation_Investigation`` object.
 These allow us to produce a snapshot of the network at a given time.
-By default it also include the time series (e.g., S, I, and R) alongside the snapshot.
-These can be removed, or replaced by other time series, for example multiple time series in the same axis, or time series generated by one of the differential equations models.
+By default the visualization also includes the time series (e.g., S, I, and R) plotted beside the network snapshot.
+These time series plots can be removed, or replaced by other time series, for example we could plot multiple time series in the same axis, or time series generated by one of the differential equations models.
 With appropriate additional packages needed for matplotlib's animation tools, the software can produce animations as well.

-For SIR outbreaks, this produces a transmission tree.
-For SIS and simple contagions, it produces a directed multigraph showing the transmissions that occurred (technically this may not be a tree).
+For SIR outbreaks, the ``Simulation_Investigation`` object includes a transmission tree.
+For SIS and simple contagions, it produces a directed multigraph showing the transmissions that occurred (this may not be a tree).
 However for complex contagions, we cannot determine who is responsible for inducing a transition, so the implementation does not provide a transmission tree.
 The transmission tree is useful for constructing synthetic phylogenies as in [@moshiri2018favites].